ColeMiller21/LIRI-Bot/README.md

 ### spotify-this-song

-By typing in node liri.js spotify-this-song '<song name here>'
+By typing in node liri.js spotify-this-song <song name here>

     - This will search the Spotify API for information of the song you have typed in returning